 KCC’s most prestigious scholarships that recognize and encourage outstanding academic and personal achievement awarded to high school graduates.
 The donor agrees to provide a gift of $4,500 for the first and second years at KCC.
 Each fall, scholarship donors are invited to our annual scholarship event to meet the recipients of their scholarship, Board of Trustees and the Foundation Board of Directors.

 The Foundation promotes and encourages gifts for specific program needs identified by the faculty of KCC.
 Such additional monetary support enriches the lives of KCC students providing them with a well-rounded educational experience.

 Matching Gift Programs are available at many businesses.
 It is not uncommon for companies to double or even triple the value of an employee’s charitable contribution to the KCC Foundation.
 To begin your matching gift program, contact your company’s human resources office to obtain the necessary forms.

 The Heritage Circle includes donors who have indicated a bequest or future gift in a will, estate or through life insurance.
-If you have made provisions for a planned gift, please make us aware so that we may add your name to our Heritage Circle and our donor wall in the Roll Building.
+If you have made provisions for a planned gift, please make us aware so that we may add your name to our Heritage Circle and our donor wall.